TalmageWoodhouse/startup/notes.md

 ## CSS Animation

 Add animation-name: with the keyframes name.
 Also add the animation-duration property: whith the amounts of seconds.

+# JavaScript Notes

+Node.js
+NPM
+React
+Vite
+JSX

+- style components
+- child components
+- properties
+- state
+  A components properties and state are used by the react framework to determine the reactivity of the interface.
+Reactivity controls how a component reacts to action taken by the user or events that happen within the application.
+Whenever a components state or properties change, the render function for the component and all of its dependent component render functions are called.

 ## Helpful links